 Best Way to Wash a Down Comforter

-Down comforters are difficult to clean because they are bulky yet delicate items.
-Down comforters are large and cumbersome while their down filler is subject to clumping, especially if you clean them in a washing machine.
+You might find it difficult to clean down comforters because they are bulky yet delicate items.
+Comforters are large and cumbersome while their down filler is subject to clumping, especially if you clean them in a washing machine.
 Fortunately, there's hope for your down comforter.
 Deciding on the best way to wash a down comforter requires heeding the washing instructions found on its tag.
-Take a look below for further information on ensuring your down comforter is properly cleaned and dried.
+Follow these steps to ensure your down comforter is properly cleaned and dried.

 How To Pick the Perfect Down Comforter